collectiveaccess/ProvidenceDocs/_source/reference/configuration/prepopulate.rst

          # mode determines handling of existing values in target element
          # can be overwrite, or addIfEmpty
-         # See the 'target' setting below and http://docs.collectiveaccess.org/wiki/Prepopulate
+         # See the 'target' setting below
          mode = addIfEmpty,

          # What's the prepopulate target?